-You can request the opposition to re-rack your cups, twice per game.
-This has to be done at the start of your turn and it may only happen when the remaining cups are left in the amount of 6, 4, 3, 2.
+You can request the opposite team for re-racking of your cups twice per game.
+Re racks has to be done at the start of your turn and it may only happen when the remaining cups are left in the amount of 6, 4, 3, 2.
 The last cup, if requested, can always be pulled back and re-centered.

 5) Death Cup

 This is one of the cooler rules of beer pong.
 It is also considered to be an unspoken rule given the sneakiness of it.

 A dead cup is when the ball lands in the other team’s cups and the defending team pick it up to drink.
 As long as the entire contents of the cup are not finished with the first ball inside, it is considered a dead cup.
 If the opponent drinks the cup after shooting and making it while you are lifting the cup, you automatically lose the game.

 Also, if one team shoots two balls in the same cup, it becomes the dead cup, and the opposition automatically loses the game.